AusbornLab/VPN-DN-synapse-normalization/README.md

 It contains all code necessary for the modeling pipeline, skeletonizing DNs, modeling their synaptic activations, mapping receptive fields of VPNs, and investigating retinotopy.

 Scripts are written in R, matlab and python, and require changing between languages for  processing of data, the outline and order of files is outlined below.
+The packages and appropriate versions for each package is located in the packages file.
 General flow of modeling pipeline:
 1. Generate skeleton model (skeletonization.py) and get synapse data (Obtaining_syns.py)
 2. Manually proofread skeleton models using Neutube (https://neutracing.com/) / Meshlab (https://www.meshlab.net/)